 CF: Volunteering at G&G gave me the opportunity of working in a different culture (with all the challenges and uncertainties that come with it).
 Getting to know the team in a very short time, finding out about their roles and personal challenges, facilitating brainstorms in a completely new setting, working together and motivating everyone to deliver their part of the process, seeing the enthusiasm grow.
 It gave me excitement and satisfaction to be able to do so, far away from my common workspace.

-Colette and Greg at the Legaspi Market
+Colette and Greg at the Legaspi Market on Colette's first day in Manila |

 Within just two weeks, the G&G team and Moodies created a store design, a plan of attack, planning, budget and promotional plan.
 It has been very rewarding for us to add a little to G&G's final goal: giving power to social entrepreneurship and help marginalized individuals to become self-reliant and dignified members of society.
 We hope the first retail store will open its doors soon!